lynnfaraday/aresmush.com/tutorials/config/scenes.md

 You can configure the color that is used in OOC asides.
 You can use multiple color codes.
 For example: %xh%xc

-## ooc_lounge_channel

-You can force people in the OOC lounge/offstage room to talk on a channel instead of in the room.
-Just set `ooc_lounge_channel` to the channel you suggest they talk on instead.
-This ensures that chatter can be accessible to all players - including ones on the web portal - and also subject to reporting with the Ares harassment tools.

 ## room_cleanup_cron

 The game will periodically clear scene sets and scenes from empty rooms.